smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 The authors with the most unique books read were:

-- Terry Pratchett, with 51 unique books read
+- Terry Pratchett, with 48 unique books read
-- Brandon Sanderson, with 50 unique books read
+- Brandon Sanderson, with 47 unique books read
-- Stephen King, with 47 unique books read
+- Stephen King, with 45 unique books read
-- T. Kingfisher, with 43 unique books read
+- T. Kingfisher, with 39 unique books read
-- Seanan McGuire, with 35 unique books read
+- Seanan McGuire, with 34 unique books read
-- Lois McMaster Bujold, with 34 unique books read
+- Lois McMaster Bujold, with 33 unique books read
-- Neil Gaiman, with 32 unique books read
+- Neil Gaiman, with 30 unique books read
-- Adrian Tchaikovsky, with 31 unique books read
+- TIE: Martha Wells and Adrian Tchaikovsky, each with 29 unique books read
-- Martha Wells, with 29 unique books read
+- Rick Riordan, with 26 unique books read
-- TIE: Ursula K. Le Guin and Rick Riordan, each with 26 unique books read
+- Ursula K. Le Guin, with 25 unique books read

 <INSERT_PLOT_HERE>

 As with books, most authors were read only once.
-There were an average of 5.8 reads per author.
+There were an average of 6.0 reads per author.

 The following tables represent a best-effort attempt at a statistical breakdown of author demographics.
-The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 626657 times for each of his demographic groups.
+The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 363262 times for each of his demographic groups.
 The "Unique %" column represents the unique number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts only once, no matter how many squares or cards he appears on.